OttieOtter

 Shady Courtyard at Jose Falcon's

-The other eating place in town, Boquillas Restaurant, is located directly across the road from Jose Falcon's.
-A little further down the road is the famous Park Bar.
-We didn't get a chance to try food or drink at either of these establishments, but plan to pay them a visit in 2017.
+The other eating place in town, Boquillas Restaurant, was directly across the road from Jose Falcon's.
+A little further down the road was the famous Park Bar.
+We regrettably didn't get a chance to try food or drink from either of these venues on that trip.

 Boquillas Restaurant